 Timothy James Kelly was born in Glen Cove, NY in 1969.
 After getting an A.B. from Duke University in 1991, Kelly joined the New York office of Cleary, Gottlieb, Steen & Hamilton as a legal assistant, working there for two years.
 In 1993, Kelly left his position as Cleary to work as a staff assistant for the U.S. House Committee on House Administration.
 During this position, Kelly also worked as a waiter and doorman at the popular Capitol Hill bar, Hawk ‘N’ Dove.

-In 1994, Kelly left both positions to join the George University Law Center, getting his J.D. in 1997.
+In 1994, Kelly left both positions to join the Georgetown University Law Center, getting his J.D. in 1997.
 Kelly then joined the D.C. office of Arnold & Porter, where he had previously worked as a law clerk.
 He worked at Arnold & Porter until 2003, other than a one-year stint as a loaned associate to the Legal Aid Society for the District of Columbia and another year clerking for Judge Ronald Buckwalter on the U.S. District Court for the Eastern District of Pennsylvania.

 In 2003, Kelly was hired by Roscoe C. Howard to join the U.S. Attorney’s Office for the District of Columbia, eventually moving up to the Major Crimes section of the Criminal Division.
 In 2007, Kelly moved to the Department of Justice’s Criminal Division, fighting corruption in the Public Integrity section.